Trevor Willmott

 Trevor Willmott (born 29 March 1950) is a British retired bishop in the Church of England.
-He served as Bishop of Basingstoke (one of two suffragan bishops in the Diocese of Winchester) from 2002 to 2009 and then Bishop of Dover (de facto diocesan bishop of the Diocese of Canterbury) from 2010 until his retirement in 2019.
+He was the Bishop of Basingstoke (one of two suffragan bishops in the Diocese of Winchester) from 2002 to 2009 and then Bishop of Dover (de facto diocesan bishop of the Diocese of Canterbury) from 2010 until his retirement in 2019.
 In retirement, he remains bishop for the Channel Islands.

 Early life and education

 Willmott undertook an undergraduate degree at St Peter's College, Oxford.
 He studied for ordination at Fitzwilliam College and Westcott House, Cambridge.

 Ordained ministry

 Willmott was made a deacon at Petertide 1974 (30 June), by John Hare, Bishop of Bedford, at St Mary's Church, Luton, and ordained a priest the Petertide following (6 July 1975), by Robert Runcie, Bishop of St Albans, at St Albans Cathedral.
 He was a curate at St George's Church, Parish of Norton, Letchworth Garden City in the Diocese of St Albans from 1974 to 1977.
-From 1978 to 1979 he was assistant chaplain of Oslo with Trondheim before moving to become the chaplain of Naples with Capri, Bari and Sorrento from 1979 to 1983.
-He was also Officiating Chaplain to the British and American forces in Southern Europe from 1979 to 1983.
+From 1978 to 1979, he was assistant chaplain of Oslo with Trondheim before moving to become the chaplain of Naples with Capri, Bari and Sorrento from 1979 to 1983.
+He was also officiating chaplain to the British and American forces in Southern Europe from 1979 to 1983.
 All of these appointments were in the Diocese in Europe.

-In 1983, Willmott returned to the United Kingdom as Rector of Ecton, Northamptonshire and warden of the Peterborough diocesan retreat house at Ecton House.
+In 1983, Willmott returned to the United Kingdom as rector of Ecton, Northamptonshire, and warden of the Peterborough diocesan retreat house at Ecton House.
 In addition to these positions, he became Diocesan Director of Ordinands and of Post-Ordination Training in 1986.
-He became a Canon residentiary and precentor of Peterborough Cathedral in 1989 (remaining Diocesan Director of Ordinands and of Post-Ordination Training) until 1997, when he became a canon residentiary of Durham Cathedral and Archdeacon of Durham.
+He became a canon residentiary and precentor of Peterborough Cathedral in 1989 (remaining Diocesan Director of Ordinands and of Post-Ordination Training) until 1997, when he became a canon residentiary of Durham Cathedral and Archdeacon of Durham.